Skip to content

 If a PR shows a required check CIExpected that never completes, branch protection is requiring a context that no workflow reports.

-Fix: In Settings → Branches → Branch protection rule for main, under "Require status checks", remove CIExpected and add CI (from .github/workflows/ci.yml).
+Fix: In Settings → Branches → Branch protection rule for main, under "Require status checks", remove CIExpected and add CI (from .github/workflows/ci.yml) plus the current required live contexts lane-check and host-capability-check.
 Save.